vashishthask/springboot-rest-api-h2db-demo/README.md

-# springboot-rest-api-demo
+# springboot-rest-api-h2db-demo
-Sample showing REST API implementation using Spring Boot and MongoDB as the backend
+Sample showing REST API implementation using Spring Boot and H2 db as the backend